1:3 Other Ways to Make the Sausage

 *Note not all “you-elect-the miner” approaches have an election mechanism.
 Confusing right?
 Some favors of this system simply pay-to-play where you can buy access to become a validator rather than being freely elected.
 Just like politics!

 Masternodes: A system similar to DPOS, though Masternodes are not elected directly.
-Instead anyone that can pay the required amount to have the minimum number of tokens needed to create a masternode becomes a validator.
+Instead, anyone that can pay the required amount to have the minimum number of tokens needed to create a masternode becomes a validator.
+Examples include Dash, PIVX, and other variations of the masternode architecture.

 Leased proof of stake: A hybrid of DPOS and Masternode models where anyone with the minimum number of tokens can validate blocks, but owners with less than the required minimum threshold can pool their resources by "leasing" their tokens to a full node that has the required number of tokens.
-The Waves platform uses such a system that allows anyone with a pooled amount of 10,000 or more Waves tokens can validate blocks.
+The Waves platform uses such a system that allows anyone with a pooled amount of 10,000 or more Waves tokens can validate blocks, with plans to lower the threshold requirement over time by voting in new network rules.

 Proof of Importance: A validation system used by the NEM platform that uses an implementation of Eigentrust to deter sybil attacks by analyzing relationships between nodes to determine if users are trying to maliciously co-opt the ledger.
 This system currently employs "supernodes" with 3 million NEM as collateral to validate all transactions on the network.